 How much can I expect to make?

-So, how much can you expect to make by six months?
+So, how much can you expect to make within six months?
 I can’t answer that as there are just too many variables at play.
-But, many bloggers are making $100 – $400 by six months in.
+But, many bloggers are making $100 – $400 by that time.

 If you aren’t making money by six months, you aren’t doing anything wrong.
 It just takes time.
 Keep working at it and blog because you love it and know that you can eventually reach your goals.